vlad28x/task-tracker/README.md

 ## To Do

-- [ ] Fix bugs in the ProjectSpecification
+- [x] Fix bugs in the ProjectSpecification
+- [ ] Setup Docker compose for deploy
 - [ ] Setup Docker compose for deploy